devkitPro/deko3d/Primer.md

 `OriginUpperLeft`    | ✓       | Image rows are stored sequentially from top to bottom, with 0.0 corresponding to the top edge of the image and 1.0 (or the image height if non-normalized) corresponding to the bottom
 `OriginLowerLeft`    |         | Image rows are stored sequentially from bottom to top, with 0.0 corresponding to the bottom edge of the image and 1.0 (or the image height if non-normalized) corresponding to the top

+The debugging version of the library can use an optional callback (`cbDebug`).
+There are two situations in which deko3d makes usage of the debug callback:

+- Warnings: a suboptimal situation is detected, and deko3d calls the callback with `DkResult_Success` as the result parameter.
+This is a non-fatal invocation which keeps the application running afterwards.
+- Errors: a certain parameter/state validation check fails, or an unrecoverable system/GPU error occurs.
+In this situation the result parameter is different from `DkResult_Success`, and the debug callback is expected to not return.

+In both cases, the `context` parameter is a string indicating the name of the most recently called deko3d entrypoint, while `message` is a string containing additional information to be used for debugging purposes.

-If an error occurs and no error callback has been supplied, deko3d aborts program execution.
-If the release version of the library is used, a Fatal system error is thrown; if the debug version is used on the contrary, error text is sent to stdout, then the application forcefully closes back to the HOME menu.
+If no debugging callback has been supplied (or if the callback returns during error handling), deko3d outputs information to stderr.
+In the case of errors, an error message is displayed on the screen using the error applet, and the application forcefully closes back to the HOME menu.

-> **Warning**: The error handling mechanism/validation layer in deko3d is very much preliminary and subject to future enhancements and overhauls.
-Expect future versions of deko3d to introduce breaking changes when using a custom error handling callback.
+In the release version of deko3d, warnings and parameter/state validation don't exist.
+However, if unrecoverable errors happen, a Fatal system error is forcefully thrown.
+The release version of deko3d does not make use of `cbDebug` *at all*.

 By default if memory allocation callbacks are not provided, deko3d uses the standard heap (i.e. malloc/free) for dynamic memory allocations.